cairnsc/adtd/README.md

 ### Reconnaissance by HTML form inspection
 The FormRetrieveRequest class requests a resource containing a form.
-It produces a Form object that encapsulates information about how to submit a form to the web application.
+It produces a Form object that encapsulates information about how to submit the form to the web application.
 The Form can in turn be used to create a RequestInfo object for use in when testing the form resource.

 ```java